Insight Over Sight: Exploring the Vision-Knowledge Conflicts in Multimodal LLMs: Benchmark

 \subsection{\benchmark Benchmark Construction}

-We introduce how to use the automated pipeline to construct the \benchmark benchmark.
-We utilize top 100K sentences from the Open Mind Common Sense (OMCS) dataset~\citep{singh2002omcs} as our knowledge base.
-Developed by the MIT Media Lab, OMCS is a rich collection of human commonsense knowledge, consisting of assertive sentences contributed by thousands of volunteers.
-From this dataset, we extract the 100 most frequent Subject phrases ($N_S=100$), along with 150 most frequent phrases for Actions and Places ($N_A=N_P=150$).
-Using feedback from the LLM \texttt{Vicuna-1.5-13b},\footnote{\url{https://huggingface.co/lmsys/vicuna-13b-v1.5}} we select the top 3 phrases with the highest NPMI scores to create context pairs for each subject ($K=3$).
-In addition, we choose the top 3 targets with the lowest NPMI scores to assemble the candidate set of triplets ($M=3$).
-After manually filtering out unexpected combinations, the remaining triplets are used for image generation.
-The low-quality images are again manually removed.
-The specific guidelines and results in the quality control process are elaborated in the Appendix~\ref{quality}.
-Following this two-stage generation and filtering process, the statistics of the resulting benchmark are detailed in Table~\ref{tab:benchmark}.
-In total, \benchmark consists of 374 original images with 1,122 QA pairs spanning two conflict targets and three difficulty levels, all verified by human experts.
-Figure~\ref{fig:examples} in Appendix shows the instances for the subject ``a musician''.
+We present how we use the automated framework to build \textsc{ConflictVIS}.
+Our input corpus consists of the top 100K sentences from the Open Mind Common Sense (OMCS) dataset~\citep{singh2002omcs}.
+From this dataset, we extract and retain the 100 most frequent Subject phrases ($N_S=100$) and the 150 most frequent Action and Place phrases ($N_A=N_P=150$).
+Using feedback from the LLM \texttt{Vicuna-1.5-13b} \citep{Vicuna-1.5}, we select the top 3 phrases ($K=3$) with the highest NPMI scores to create context pairs for each subject.
+Next, for each context pair, we choose the top 3 targets ($M=3$) with the lowest NPMI scores to assemble the candidate set of counter-commonsense triplets.
+After manually filtering out unexpected combinations, the remaining triplets are used to query \texttt{DALL$\cdot$E 3} \citep{DALL-E3} for image generation.
+Subsequently, human annotators review and remove low-quality images (See Appendix~\ref{apx:quality}).
+Following this two-stage generation and filtering process, the statistics of the final benchmark are summarized in Table.~\ref{tab:benchmark}.
+In total, \benchmark comprises 1,122 test samples, spanning two conflict targets and three question types, all verified by human experts.